augchan42/augchan42.github.io/_posts/2024-01-21-Playing with Haystack.md

 any detached state.

     If you are in a detached state, `git checkout tags/v1.23.0` should reattach your head to that specific version.

+8) Run `pip install --upgrade pip` and `pip install -e '.[all]'` to install the forked repo and all optional dependencies.
+This should be done from within a python virtual environment.